Window Options For a Passive House, or a Pretty Good House

 Here’s another view of the same area, this time looking at the buck head-on:

 By making small cuts in the Profil tape with a razor blade, corners are easy to shape to the form you need.
+Although making a cut while the tape is already in position is relatively easy to do, avoiding any damage to underlying layers is obviously very important.
+For this reason, it’s probably safer to make cuts before getting the tape into position.

 For instance, an initial cut in the Profil tape: